ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   Printf.printf "Message: %s\n" msg
 ```

 In the above example, we have a bounded channel `c` of size 0.
-Any `send` to
+Any `send` to the channel will be blocked
-the channel is blocked until a corresponding `recv` is encounterd.
+until a corresponding receive (`recv`) is encountered.
 So, if we
-remove the `recv` in this example, the program would be blocking indefinitely.
+remove the `recv`, the program would be blocked indefinitely.

 ```ocaml
 open Domainslib